kendrix7/DD-Initiative-Tracker/README.md

  - Both the Player and Monster Cards will append to the bottom of the column, allowing you to create as many cards as needed.
  - Inside the cards, you can hover over each respective button to enable the 'Tooltips' function, showing the information assigned to that button.
  - Also inside the card, the starting HP is populated into an input field, allowing the DM to update the HP throughout the compaign.
  - As the campaign progresses and battles happen, the DM is able to drag the associated player/monster cards into the battle column in the order that the initiative is set (manually done with dice by the players).
+You may also just hit the "BATTLE" button at the bottom of each card to make the card move to the battle column.
  - The DM is able to generate a unique monster name with the 'Name Generator' at the bottom of the page just by clicking the 'Generate a Name' button.
 They can then copy and paste that name onto the Monster Card.

 ## Tools Used